NATIONAL CHICKEN BOY DAY

 Ernest Hemingway publishes the novel The Old Man and the Sea.
 The story tells the tale of an old fisherman who makes his greatest catch late in life.
 It would be Hemingway’s last great work published during his lifetime.

-The Alfred Hitchcock directed film Rear Window is released.
-The Oscar-nominated film starring James Stewart and Grace Kelly follows a voyeuristic photojournalist as he suspects one of his neighbors of committing murder.
+Paramount releases Rear Window, directed by Alfred Hitchcock.
+The film starring James Stewart and Grace Kelly follows a voyeuristic photojournalist as he suspects one of his neighbors of committing murder.
+The film earned four Oscar nods.

 Twice-Told Stories is released to theaters.
 The film stars Vincent Price in multiple roles and re-tells the stories written by Nathaniel Hawthorn.